 Microsoft Defender

-Keeping your antivirus up to date proves handy when MD performs an Offline Scan, which is available besides Quick, Full and Custom Scans.
+Keeping your antivirus up to date proves handy when MD performs an Offline Scan, which is available in addition to Quick, Full, and Custom Scans.

 Avast

-In addition to traditional scans, you can scan a specific folder using a Targeted Scan, perform a scan before startup, known as Boot-time Scan, Custom and Smart Scans and check removable devices.
+In addition to traditional scans, you can scan a specific folder using a Targeted Scan, perform a scan before startup, known as a Boot-time Scan, perform Custom and Smart Scans, and check removable devices.

 Another draw in this battle for the best antivirus.